aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_DDC_studios_l3ls_evpn.rst

 Our next step is to create the vlans in the VRF, and assign them to the devices that will carry them.
-|br| We can also use VLAN Aware Bundles if all devices support it.
-|br| (if you are cross vendor, you might not be able to use bundles)
+|br| We can also use VLAN Aware Bundles if all devices support it *(if you are cross vendor, you might not be able to use bundles)* width: 50%
 |br| We will configure a VLAN Aware Bundle for this lab in a moment.
 |br| Let’s add ``vlan60`` and ``vlan70``, then configure them.
 Let’s start with ``vlan60``.
 |br| Enter 60 in the VLAN ID field and enter the configuration.
 Let's make a name.
 Let’s call it “PROD” and then set our SVI of **10.60.60.1/24**

    .. warning:: The CIDR is required.

 |br| Now, let's choose our VRF to ``“A”``, and assign our device assignments.
-Use ``DC:DC1 AND Role:Leaf`` as our search.
+Use ``Role:Leaf AND DC:DC1`` as our search.
 Enter the vlan area and  mark all to “Yes”.
 |br| Repeat with creation of ``vlan70`` with a SVI of **10.70.70.1/24** and description of “PROD2.”

    Note: